Jenslottosen/Simple-website-with-Switchable-themes-/README.md

 # Simple-website-with-Switchable-themes

-Playing around with a simpel website, where you can switch the theme accoring to your needs
+A simpel website, with switchable themes to make it look nice!